FITNESS FOR SURFING

-Strength training will undoubtedly allow you to surf for longer, with more power and help to prevent injury.
+Strength training will undoubtedly allow you to surf for longer, with more power and help stop injuries.

 It doesn't have to mean heading to the gym and lifting stupidily heavy weights, there are plenty of exercises you can do at home with a few bits of simple equipment.

 There is also a lot of ineffective advice out there online, so be careful when choosing a program.
 We would highly recommend employing the services of a professional to get the most effective program for you.